litlpoet/eigenutils/README.md

 # testeigen
-testing of a Eigen3 library
+various testing of an Eigen3 library